Dreams of Silk

 We took advantage of this to convert to Taoism and adopt Han culture.
 So, lemons and lemonade.
 But all that money we spent in making Tibetan politicians like us was gone in the wind.

 The Chinese Emperor, like many folks in Crusader Kings II, has specific likes and dislikes.
 For example, my screen shows that Emperor Andahai Chengzu has a fondness for Indian Cultures but dislikes holding Tributaries.
 When making use of the offering button, bearing these things in mind, I offer the emperor a Norse eunuch, sure the court will be mildly amused.
-But oh boy, if I offer this fellow in his fancy hat an Indian anything, I’ll earn some extra points.
+But oh boy, if I provide this fellow in his fancy hat an Indian anything, I’ll earn some extra points.

 You can spend those Grace points on things.
 These range from minor things like getting randomly determined artifacts from the mysterious east to asking China to shatter a realm for you.
 Oh, did I mention getting an Imperial Marriage?
 Seriously, as far as I’m concerned getting Princesses and Princes are one of the best uses of your Grace points.
-You get a high quality spouse, normally, a peace treaty with China for 50 years, and – yes there is more – the awesome ability to raise a Chinese Honour guard in any wars where you are the primary attacker or defender.
+You get a high-quality spouse, usually, a peace treaty with China for 50 years, and – yes there is more – the impressive ability to raise a Chinese Honour guard in any wars where you are the primary attacker or defender.
 The long line of Chinese Princesses that we had in our court tipped the balance in the expansion of Khotan.

 One particular thing to note, most of the gifts you can send the emperor require characters or world politics to have specific situations.
 If there is unrest, you can send a General to assist the Emperor.
-If you’ve a pleasing candidate, the Emperor may want one of your court as a concubine.
-And of course my favourite, sending a eunuch.
+If you’ve got a pleasing candidate, the Emperor may want one of your court as a concubine.
+And of course, my favourite, sending a eunuch.
 You may say, “but I have no eunuchs in my court.”
 Don’t worry.
 It’s like a really evil build-a-bear.
-You just send your lucky honoured vassal to the court of the Emperor, and well, there’s a quick snip job and you’ll never see them again.
+You just send your lucky honoured vassal to the court of the Emperor, and well, there’s a quick snip job, and you’ll never see them again.
 Likely for the best.

 There’s also the Kowtow chain.
 You go and send your character to China to personally kowtow before the emperor and earn their favour, while your regent runs things in your stead.
-Lots of little events that crop up, with chances to gain new traits and even artifacts, and then of course you have the choice to bow in the court of the emperor or not.
+Lots of little events that crop up, with chances to gain new traits and even artifacts, and then, of course, you have the choice to bow in the court of the emperor or not.
 Anyone familiar with the pilgrimage mechanics will get an idea of what to expect.